Integrative Bayesian models using Post-selective Inference: a case study in Radiogenomics: Simulation analysis

 \section{Simulation analysis}

-We turn our attention in this section to a reconciliation between the selection-aware nature of our Bayesian models and the validity of inferential estimates that our methods facilitate in empirical analyses.
-We discuss our design of experiment, demonstrate the potential of the proposed machinery in terms of in-depth inferential comparisons with naive uncertainty estimates and sample-splitting at a range of resolutions, and illustrate how these inferential metrics successfully generalize to dimensions distinct from the radiogenomic application under scrutiny.
+We turn our attention to a reconciliation between the selection-aware nature of our Bayesian models and the validity of our inferential estimates in the empirical analyses below.
+We discuss our design of experiment, demonstrate the potential of our methods in striking a balance between the number of discoveries and the power of discovery and illustrate how these inferential metrics successfully generalize to dimensions beyond the radiogenomic application under study.